How to Run for Local Office

 After Election Day, your political campaign is concluded.
 If you’ve won your election, it’s time to prepare for your new job

-If you’re interested in campaigning further, there are a few next steps you can take, regardless of whether you’ve won your race for local office.
+If you’re interested in the next campaign, you can take a few next steps, regardless of whether you’ve won your race for local office.
 You can start researching the next office you’d like to target.
-If you won, you can use your time in office to generate further support for future runs.
+If you win, you can use your time in office to generate further support for future runs.

-A lost campaign can also be used to generate more support for the future.
-It’s not easy to run a campaign at any level, but the lessons you learn along the way will help you refine your approach moving forward.
+A lost campaign can also generate more support for the future.
+Running a campaign at any level is difficult, but the lessons you learn will help you refine your approach moving forward.
 Former President Barack Obama is a good example.
-He lost his 2000 bid for the U.S. House of Representatives, but then leveraged the support he gained during his campaign to lead him to a U.S. Senate victory in 2004.
-The way he used his momentum after his early loss also put him on the path to the presidency.
+He lost his 2000 bid for the U.S. House of Representatives but then leveraged the support he gained during his campaign to lead him to a U.S. Senate victory in 2004.
+How he used his momentum after his early loss also put him on the path to the presidency.

 Eric Taylor